metal-crow/Dark-Souls-PvP-AI/README.md

 ## TODO:
-  attack id not found
-  744301,253301,485102(r weapon 309005, moonlight gs),
-  754301 (flamberg 2 hand)
+  missed attack types: r1's combo'd into r2's (1 r1, then 1 r2)

-  turning away during some attacks kicking instead of attacking
+  turning away during some attacks
+  kicking instead of attacking

   [high] use more than 1 attack types, dynamic range for weapon attacks
   [high] too prone to trading